RoverPlatform/rover-ios/README.md

 ### SwiftPM

-The recommended way to install the Rover Campaigns SDK is via SwiftPM.
+The recommended way to install the Rover SDK is via SwiftPM.

-In Xcode, in your Project Settings, under Package Dependencies, add a new dependency with the URL of this repository: `https://github.com/roverplatform/rover-campaigns-ios`.
+In Xcode, in your Project Settings, under Package Dependencies, add a new dependency with the URL of this repository: `https://github.com/RoverPlatform/rover-ios`.

 Note that as of Xcode 13, you have to type the repository URL into the search box and press return.